 NB: if you like a little more spice, you can increase the spices to a teaspoon each (instead of 1/2).

-Preheat oven to 180°C. Place an oven shelf in the lowest position and remove all the other shelves.
+- Preheat oven to 170°C. Place your oven rack in the lowest position and remove all the other racks.

-Use a small sharp knife to cut around the ham shank in a zigzag pattern, about 10cm from the end.
+- Use a small sharp knife to cut around the ham shank in a zigzag pattern, about 10cm from the end.
 Carefully run the knife under the rind, around the edge of the ham.
-Gently lift off the rind in 1 piece by running your fingers between the rind and the fat and pull back gently and it should come loose.
-Discard the rind or use for some crackling for Christmas lunch!
+Gently lift off the rind in one piece, by running your fingers between the rind and the fat.
+Pull back gently and it should come loose.
+Discard the rind.

 - Add a small amount of water to a roasting pan.
 Place the ham on a wire rack in the pan.

-Combine the marmalade, coconut sugar, mustard and spices in a small saucepan and stir over low heat until the marmalade melts.
-Brush the ham with approx half of the marmalade glaze to evenly coat.
+- Combine the marmalade, coconut sugar, mustard and spices in a small saucepan and stir over low heat until the marmalade melts.
+Brush the ham with approx 1/3 of the marmalade glaze to evenly coat.
 Bake in oven for 50-60 minutes or until golden brown.

-Add the macadamia nuts, pine nuts and almonds to the remaining marmalade glaze and stir until well to combine.
-Pull the ham out of the oven, spoon the nut marmalade mixture over the top and sides of the ham, pressing the nuts firmly onto the ham to secure.
-Bake for a further 15-20 minutes or until nuts are lightly toasted.
-Set aside for 15 minutes to rest before carving.
+- Add the chopped macadamia nuts, pine nuts and almonds to the remaining marmalade glaze, warm lightly over the stove and stir until well to combine.
+Pull the ham out of the oven, spoon the nut marmalade mixture evenly over the top and sides of the ham, pressing the nuts firmly onto the ham to secure.
+Bake for a further 15-20 minutes or until nuts are lightly toasted and golden.
+Set aside for 10-15 minutes to rest before carving.

-If you have any marmalade nut mixture left, you can place on baking paper in the oven for approx 15 minutes to toast, then top sliced ham with it.
-It’s SO delicious you will find it hard to stop eating!!
+- If you have any marmalade nut mixture left, you can place it on baking paper in the oven for approx 15 minutes to toast, then top sliced ham with it.
+It is honestly SO delicious you will find it hard to stop eating!!

 To keep ham moist in the fridge, cover with a damp tea towel or clean damp pillow case!